uwacyber/cits1003/lecture-materials.md

-Live lecture slides will be made available early each lecture week and can be downloaded from  (live lecture slides in 2025 can also be found here) [https://github.com/uwacyber/cits1003/tree/2022s1/live-lecture-slides](https://github.com/uwacyber/cits1003/tree/2022s1/live-lecture-slides)
+Live lecture slides will be made available early on Monday in each lecture week and can be downloaded from  (live lecture slides in 2025 can also be found here) [https://github.com/uwacyber/cits1003/tree/2022s1/live-lecture-slides](https://github.com/uwacyber/cits1003/tree/2022s1/live-lecture-slides)

 ##